infantopratik/slate/source/includes/_budgets.md

 `POST http://test.involvio.com/api/v20/budget_items/:budget_item_id/line_item.json`

-### Query Parameters
+### Parameters

-Parameter | Optional | Description
+Parameter | Required | Description
 --------- | -------- | -----------
-involv_token | no | Involvio access token
+involv_token | yes | Involvio access token
-description | no | Description of the line item amount | no | Amount to be budgeted for this line item budget_item_id | no | Identifier of the budget item for which the line item has to be created line_item_type_id | no | Identifier of the line type for which the line item has to be created
+description | yes | Description of the line item amount | yes | Amount to be budgeted for this line item budget_item_id | yes | Identifier of the budget item for which the line item has to be created line_item_type_id | yes | Identifier of the line type for which the line item has to be created

 ### Status Codes
 Status Code | Description